Top Removals - Moving Checklist

 With Top Removals, you can trust that your move will be handled with professionalism, efficiency, and care.
 Let us simplify your moving experience and make it a positive one.
 Contact us today and discover why we are the best choice for all your moving needs.

 Consider COVID safety – e.g. hand sanitiser, sign-in book

 Many buildings have specific covid-safe guidelines for trade-workers so find out ahead of time what measures are in place, and if any extra steps need to be taken for the removalists to work on-site.
 You can find this information out by contacting your building’s body corporate or building manager directly.

 Pack as much as you can into boxes

-Not only will this ensure the safe transport of your belongings, but it will also minimize the removalists handling unnecessary loose items.
-Condensing your possessions into small, medium, and large boxes mean they can be handled easily, moved on a trolley, and stacked neatly on the truck.
+Not only will this ensure the safe transport of your belongings, but it will also minimise the removalists handling unnecessary loose items.
+Condensing your possessions into small, medium and large boxes means they can be handled easily, moved on a trolley and stacked neatly on the truck.

 Fill boxes all the way to the top

 This is to allow the boxes to be stacked on top of one another.
 Pad the box out on all four sides and all the way to the top.
 When the box is closed, you should be able to lean a reasonable amount of bodyweight on the lid without squashing the box.